HardikPrabhu/hardikprabhu.github.io/_posts/2024-12-22-Measure and Probability Theory - I.md

 4. The point-wise supremum and infimum of a sequence of measurable functions is measurable.
 5. The liminf, limsup, and limit (all taken pointwise) of a sequence of measurable functions is a measurable function.

-These properties ensure that measurable functions form a robust class that's closed under many common operations, making them ideal for mathematical analysis.
+These properties ensure that measurable functions form a robust class that's closed under many common operations, making them ideal for real analysis.

 ## Simple Functions: Building Blocks for Integration